jodt/P3-Developpez-le-back-end-en-utilisant-Java-et-Spring-API/README.md

 ```
 #jwt secret key
-jwt.secret="put your secret key here"
+jwt.secret=Your256BitSecretHere
 ```
-(:warning: use a 256-bit key, you can use an online key generator to do this)
+:warning: use a 256-bit key, you can use an online key generator to do this.
 ```
 #database
 spring.datasource.url=jdbc:mysql://localhost:3306/chatop?createDatabaseIfNotExist=true
 ```
-(:warning: change the mysql port if it's not 3306)
+:warning: change the mysql port if it's not 3306.

 ### Run the project